immersive-web/navigation/README.md

 Current workflow to [request a WebXR session](https://www.w3.org/TR/webxr/#dom-xr-requestsession) requires user gesture activation.
 2D Pages usually provide a button that users click or tap to trigger immersive mode.

 Some scenarios like in-vr navigation require entering immersive mode automatically without user gesture activation.
-This necessitates a standard mechanism for UAs grant immersive sessions.
+This necessitates a standard mechanism for UAs to grant immersive sessions.

 ## Design Goals